Teddy Wilson: From the mid-1930s to the mid-1940s

-Wilson was born in Austin, Texas.
-He studied piano and violin at Tuskegee Institute in Tuskegee, Alabama.
-After working in Speed Webb's band, with Louis Armstrong, and also understudying Earl Hines in Hines's Grand Terrace Cafe Orchestra, Wilson joined Benny Carter's Chocolate Dandies in 1933.
-In 1935, he joined the Benny Goodman Trio (which consisted of Goodman, Wilson and drummer Gene Krupa, later expanded to the Benny Goodman Quartet with the addition of Lionel Hampton).
-The trio performed during the big band's intermissions.
+In 1935, while jamming with Benny Goodman and Carl Bellinger at a house party held by Mildred Bailey, they caught the attention of producer John Hammond, who arranged several recording sessions for them.
+These recordings became the basis of the Benny Goodman Trio, which consisted of Goodman, Wilson, and drummer Gene Krupa (and, later, vibraphonist Lionel Hampton).
+The trio performed during the Goodman big band's intermissions.
 By joining the trio, Wilson became one of the first black musicians to perform prominently in a racially integrated group.